kptdev/kpt/site/book/02-concepts/03-functions.md

 ![img](/static/images/pipeline.svg)

-There are two different commands that execute a function corresponding to two fundamentally different workflows:
+There are two different CLI commands that execute functions corresponding to two fundamentally different approaches:

 - `kpt fn render`: Executes the pipeline of functions declared in the package and its subpackages.
   This is a declarative way to run functions.
 - `kpt fn eval`: Executes a given function on the package.
 The image to run and the `functionConfig` is specified as CLI argument.
 This is an imperative way to run functions.
-Since the user explicitly ask for the function to be executed, an imperative invocation can be more privileged and low-level than an declarative invocation.
+Since the function is provided explicitly by the user, an imperative invocation can be more privileged and low-level than an declarative invocation.
 For example, it can optionally operate on meta resources or have access to the host system.

 We will discuss how to run functions in Chapter 4 and how to develop functions in Chapter 5.